ilnarildarovuch/linux.wifatch.gitlab_copy/README.md

   smaller component, the so-called "tn" component.
 The exact number of these is very hard to measure, but it should be around 200000-300000 at any point in time.

+* Are you behind the Carna botnet?

+  Most emphatically: No!
+We admire the idea of the Carna botnet and the amount of data gathered, and it would be great injustice to assume their work was ours.
+Besides, we'd probably have signed this document with the Carna public key if we could...

 * Is there a proof that this is the official repository?